-The 2013 discretionary incentive bonuses for Messrs.
-Bowers and James primarily recognized our significantly improved operating income for our current businesses.
+The 2013 and 2014 discretionary incentive bonuses for Messrs.
+Bowers and James primarily recognized our significantly improved operating income year over year for our current businesses and the promotion of Mr. James in August 2014 to our president and chief operating officer.
 The 2012 discretionary incentive bonuses for Messrs.
 Bowers and James recognized our 2012 increased operating income as well as our sustained operating performance during the year in a challenging industry and economic environment.
 The 2012 discretionary incentive bonus for Mr. Bowers also reflected these factors, as well as his direction and leadership in successfully completing the sale of our Furniture Components division by December 31, 2012.
-The 2011 discretionary incentive bonuses as a percentage of base salary reflected our 2011 improved operating income, increased positive cash flow from operations and positive operational events.
-These discretionary incentive bonuses are disclosed in the bonus column in the 2013 Summary Compensation Table in this proxy statement.
+These discretionary incentive bonuses are disclosed in the bonus column in the 2014 Summary Compensation Table in this proxy statement.

 Defined Contribution Plans.
-We pay discretionary annual contributions to the CompX Capital Accumulation Pension Plan, a profit sharing defined contribution plan, and The Employee 401(k) Retirement Plan, a 401(k) defined contribution plan.
+We pay discretionary annual contributions to the CompX Capital Accumulation Plan, a profit sharing defined contribution plan, and The Employee 401(k) Retirement Plan, a 401(k) defined contribution plan.
 Participants of these plans are employees of certain of our domestic operations.
 In March of each year, upon the recommendation of our chief executive officer and the approval of our management development and compensation committee, we contributed for the plan year that ended on December 31 of the prior year, subject to certain limitations under the respective plans and the U.S. Internal Revenue Code of 1986, as amended:

-- to the CompX Capital Accumulation Pension Plan for each of the last three plan years, 7.25% of that year's earnings before taxes of our combined CompX security products division and Livorsi marine components unit for each of the last three years (with certain adjustments); and - to our 401(k) plan for each of the last three plan years, a matching contribution from a pool of 5% of the earnings before taxes of the participant's business unit up to 100% of the participant's eligible earnings.
+- to the CompX Capital Accumulation Plan for each of the last three plan years, 7.25% of that year's earnings before taxes of our combined CompX security products division and Livorsi marine components unit for each of the last three years (with certain adjustments); and - to our 401(k) plan for each of the last three plan years, a matching contribution from a pool of 5% of the earnings before taxes of the business unit up to 100% of the participant's eligible earnings.

 Each of Messrs.
 Bowers and James received such contributions for each of the last three years.
-These contributions are included in their all other compensation column in the 2013 Summary Compensation Table in this proxy statement.
+These contributions are included in their all other compensation column in the 2014 Summary Compensation Table in this proxy statement.